9.4 Raising awareness about global issues

 Youth targeted campaigns on global issues

-- Universal Civic Service 2020: The campaign aims at promoting awareness about the 2021 Universal Civic Service call for volunteers The campaign intends to promote participation in the Civic Service programme aimed at enhancing active citizenship and solidarity.
+Universal Civil Service 2023: campaign aims at promoting awareness about the 2023 Universal Civic Service call for volunteers The campaign intends to promote participation in the Civic Service programme aimed at enhancing active citizenship and solidarity.

-- Mettiamo mano al nostro futuro: Festival dello Sviluppo Sostenibile 2019: The goal of the campaign is to spread the culture of sustainability and knowledge of the 2030 Agenda to encourage discussion, share the best initiatives that commit the country's leadership to respect the commitments made at the UN.
+Mettiamo mano al nostro futuro: Festival dello Sviluppo Sostenibile (Let's put a hand to our future: Sustainable Development Festival) 2019: The goal of the campaign is to spread the culture of sustainability and knowledge of the 2030 Agenda to encourage discussion, share the best initiatives that commit the country's leadership to respect the commitments made at the UN.
 The campaign aims to stimulate citizens to get involved, promoting responsible individual and collective behaviour to achieve the Sustainable Development Goals and create a better future in which everyone is called to participate.

-Official information and dissemination channels on global issues are provided by the MIUR, MATTM and MAECI along with the different national agencies, notably the AICS and Indire.
+Official information and dissemination channels on global issues are provided by the now Ministry of Education and Merit and Ministry of University and Research, Ministry of the Environment and Energy Security and MAECI along with the different national agencies, notably the AICS and Indire.

 There are also several thematic websites informing young people on global issues and sustainability, such as:

-- ASviSis committed to offering accurate and in-depth information daily, acting as a reference point and authoritative source of information on sustainable development issues, offering daily news and studies relating to the 17 Goals.
-I addition to daily news, reports and analysis, it provides information through radio interviews, videos in the targeted rubric "Alta Sostenibilità” (High Sustainability).
+ASviS is committed to offering accurate and in-depth information daily, acting as a reference point and authoritative source of information on sustainable development issues, offering daily news and studies relating to the 17 Goals.
+In addition to daily news, reports and analysis, it provides information through radio interviews, videos in the targeted rubric "Alta Sostenibilità” (High Sustainability).

 Giovani: Nuovi narratori e attori della Cooperazione allo Sviluppo: a project launched to increase the awareness and active engagement of young people (11-35 years old) throughout Italy in support of the importance of development cooperation in solving global challenges, especially those related to the root causes of migration.
 Supported by the NGO ICEI, it focuses on launching formal education courses in 5 schools in Milan and creating two active citizenship workshops aimed at giving young people the tools to move from understanding to action.
 ICEI will also coordinate the Regional Table, where young people will be able to write a document of recommendations for territorial cooperation aimed at stimulating the empowerment of young people in the South of the World and inclusion and coexistence in Italy.